nosqlbench/slabtastic-rs/docs/explanation/concurrency.md

 ## Multiple readers

-Multiple `SlabReader` instances can open the same file concurrently, each with its own file descriptor.
+Multiple `SlabReader` instances can open the same file concurrently, each with its own file descriptor and memory map.
 There is no shared state between readers and no locking is required.

+All `SlabReader` methods take `&self` (not `&mut self`), so a single reader can also be shared across threads via `Arc<SlabReader>` without any mutex.
+Point gets (`get_ref`, `get`, `get_into`) are zero-syscall operations that read directly from the mmap.

 This is the common production pattern: several threads or processes read the same slab file independently.